In the Earth of Your Soul, In the Cross of Your Arms 1

 “I want to go home.
 I would appreciate your company on the journey.”

-“You’d be making sure I went all the way home.”
+“You’d be making sure I don't chicken out.”
 Kanin stared at his shoe tips.
 “I don’t know what to say to her, how to ... explain myself.”

 “Then say nothing.”

 “Nothing?”
-Kanin looked hard at Vincent, fighting back a retort.
-Then he nodded.
+Kanin blew out a breath and nodded.
 “All right.”
 He nodded again.
 “All right.”

 He left Kanin at the junction and entered their private rooms through the deeper tunnels.
-He was dusty and bruised and bone tired.
-Draping his cloak over a chair in the atrium, he contemplated his next move.
-Inside the mirrored room, she was perhaps deep within a dream of her life Above.
-Her presence was a beacon to him.
+He was dusty and bruised and bone-weary.
+He draped his cloak over a chair in the atrium.
+Inside the mirrored room, a beacon to him, she was perhaps deep within a dream.
 He should shower first, but there was so little time, only these few precious hours stolen from duty.
 He removed his boots and unfastened his leather jerkin and stole to her bedside.

-She slept, curled around a pillow.
-On the table, a single fat candle burned low, casting flickering shadows on his gift, the smoky crystalline castle, and on her face.
-He sat on the bed, sinking into the down, working to still his sudden uneven breath.
-She stirred, a slight shift of shoulder, the heavy covers slipping down.
-Her bare skin glowed in the candlelight, and he fought an urge to gather the quilts in his fist and pull them lower.
+She slept curled around a pillow.
+On the table, a single candle burned low, casting flickering shadows on the smoky crystalline castle – his gift – and on her face.
+He sank into the down of the bed, working to still his suddenly uneven breath.
+She stirred, a slight shift of shoulder, the heavy covers slipping away.
+Her bare skin glowed in the candlelight and he fought an urge to gather the quilts in his fist and pull them lower.
 Instead, he reached to brush an errant strand of hair from her eyes.

 “I didn’t want to wake you, Catherine.”

-“You didn’t?” she asked, smiling the slow smile he loved.
+“You didn’t?” she asked, with the slow smile he loved.

 “It’s late.”